-Through a close reading of Mirage I: Disused Public Property in Taiwan, one discovers the creative elements that mark all of YAO Jui-Chung's art.
+Through a close reading of Mirage - Disused Public Property in Taiwan, one discovers the creative elements that mark all of Yao Jui-chung's art.
 First, the "active declaration of the body's presence" is a main thread that runs through the artist's oeuvre.
-Beginning with his early environmental measurements, he has used bodily presence, as well as the body's urination on the field (the Territory Takeover action), flight (the Recover Mainland China action, the World is for All action and the Liberating Taiwan action), or standing upsidedown (Chinatown-Dizzy) to engage in measurement and to mark the body's occupation of the realm in question.
-Critic and curator Amy Cheng calls YAO a "creator of roads."
-YAO, who is always on the road, wants to do something that is "not merely satire, not merely witness; what he wants to say is not merely history or nihilism but to declare, under any and all circumstances, "I'm here, I'm here, I'm here,"1 presenting a sense of the real in the here and now.
+Beginning with his early environmental measurements, he has used bodily presence, as well as the body's urination on the field (the Territory Takeover action), flight (the Recover Mainland China action, the World is for All action and the Liberating Taiwan action), or standing upside-down (Chinatown - Dizzy) to engage in measurement and to mark the body's occupation of the realm in question.
+Critic and curator Amy Cheng calls Yao a "creator of roads."
+Yao, who is always on the road, wants to do something that is "not merely satire, not merely witness; what he wants to say is not merely history or nihilism but to declare, under any and all circumstances, 'I'm here, I'm here, '" presenting a sense of the real in the here and now.

-YAO Jui-Chung has been obsessed with the aesthetics of ruins since college.
-He said, "Sometimes in my wanderings, I often don't know where, perhaps on a small country road, I will see some ruins, and I will be drawn to them.
+Yao Jui-chung has been obsessed with the aesthetics of ruins since college.
+He says, "Sometimes in my wanderings, I often don't know where, perhaps on a small country road, I will see some ruins, and I will be drawn to them.
 It is a very serendipitous process; I never set out to choose anything in particular."
-These random wanderings in the ruins led him to use his camera to document those "manmade, untouched by man" places across the unknown corners of Taiwan, including abandoned residences, factories, warehouses, bunkers, amusement parks and holiday resorts, using black and white film to fix these scenes that have already been discarded by the times, these presences that have been forgotten by Taiwan's modernization, and using travelogue-type notes to describe "how a boring life can be summoned by the ruins."2 to his young days of wild wandering.
+These random wanderings in the ruins led him to use his camera to document those "manmade, untouched by man" places across the unknown corners of Taiwan, including abandoned residences, factories, warehouses, bunkers, amusement parks and holiday resorts, using black and white film to fix these scenes that have already been discarded by the times, these presences that have been forgotten by Taiwan's modernization, and using travelogue-type notes to describe "how a boring life can be summoned by the ruins."

+Roam the Ruins of Taiwan, published in 2004, collects his black and white photography and writings beginning in 1988, presenting the dreamlike soliloquy of the man in the ruins.
+In the darkroom, the images that slowly coalesce in the developing solution are, for him, a quest to retrieve his own days of dejection and a way to say goodbye to his young days of wild wandering.
 Though this book is about his own feelings, the book's structure reveals his already-existent classifications of Taiwan's many ruins: Industrial Ruins and Environmental Pollution; Abandoned Residences, Destroyed Buildings and Official Manors; Abandoned Amusement Parks; Ruins of Idols and Gods; others include military ruins, transportation infrastructure ruins and abandoned islands.
 The book also includes his views on the ruins, which are more than just a romantic aesthetical perspective, but must also seek out the political economics that led to these ruins.

-Roaming Among the Ruins of Taiwan, published in 2004, collects his black and white photography and writings beginning in 1988, presenting the dreamlike soliloquy of the man in the ruins.
-In the darkroom, the images that slowly coalesce in the developing solution are, for him, a quest to retrieve his own days of dejection and a way to say goodbye